 Interviewer: Well...
 Where are you from?

 Blaise Bailey Finnegan III: (pause) Well...
-I don't like the way the country's ran, don't you know, and, erm... that's pretty much what i was in my poem.
+I don't like the way the country's ran, don't you know, and, erm... that's pretty much what i was expressing in my poem.
 The government... the American government - they're sneaky, they're very deceitful, they're liars, they're cheats, they're rip-offs.
 I mean, the American government is one systematic government that...that nobody can trust.
-I don't trust them myself
+I trust them myself

-Blaise Bailey III: Huh?
+Blaise Bailey Finnegan Huh?

-Interviewer: How long you been writing for?
+Interviewer: How long have you writing for?

-Blaise Bailey III: Since I was four
+Blaise Bailey Finnegan Since I was four

 Interviewer: kind of reactions do you usually get?

-Blaise Bailey Finnegan III: accurate
+Blaise Finnegan III: That's accurate

 Blaise Bailey Finnegan III: Yes, absolutely, I wouldn't mind telling you the story.
 Erm...
-I went to court today for a ticket, and I told the judge, erm...
-"Let me tell you something, and you listen and you listen good, I'm only gonna say this one time and one time only, I don't repeat myself for nobody," I said.
+I went to court today for a speeding ticket, and I told the judge, erm...
+"Let me tell you something, and you and you listen good, I'm only gonna say this one time and one time only, I don't repeat myself for nobody," I said.
 I says...
 "I'm here to pay a speeding ticket, not to listen to your lectures and hear you run your mouth for an hour."
 I says "I'm here to pay off my speeding ticket ...and I'm here to get my fines out of the way and get the f*ck to work."
 The judge says "You can't talk like that in my courtroom, you're in contempt of court." then I said...
 I told the judge, "If that's the best you can do, I feel sorry for you."
 I said "Why don't you just shut your fucking mouth for once and listen."
 I said "I'm not gonna take any shit."
 I said "I'm gonna pay my speeding ticket like I said."
 I walked up to the god damn judge and I hand him my 25 dollars and I says "Here's my money, now I am leaving."
-And I it at that
+And I left it at

 (At this point the interview fades whilst the grows in intensity)

 Then, before I left, I turned around and told the judge "I'm here to state who I am and be honest with you."
-I said "If they thought I was dangerous on the road like you're trying to accuse me of, wouldn't they have taken my license when I first got it?
+I said "If they thought I was dangerous on the road like you're to accuse me of, wouldn't they have taken my license when I first got it?
 Yes they would."
 And the judge says "Yeah, you have a point," He goes "You don't need to get loud," I said "Don't get loud?"
 I says "I've got every right to get loud."
-I "You can't do a god damn thing about it, because I'm expressing myself in your court, and there is nothing you can do about it.
+I says "You can't do a god damn thing about it, because I'm expressing myself in your court, and there is nothing you can do about it.
 You think you're god because you have a robe and you can put people up the goddamn river for 20 years?
 Well you're not."
-And I it at that
+And I left it at

-Interviewer: Did you walk
+Interviewer: Did you away?

 Blaise Bailey Finnegan III: Yes I did...
-I don't like the judicial system, I don't like the government system, I don't like the police, I don't like anything to do with this country's government.
+I don't like the judicial system, I don't like the government system, I don't like the police, I like anything to do with this country's government.
 I just don't like it, because... they're sneaky, like I said - they're deceitful, they're lying, they're cheats, they rip people off.
 That's the American government for you.
-America is a third world country, and people don't recognise it... and I think that that's pretty god damn sad, they don't recognise their own country as a third world, third rate, third class slum
+America is a third world country, and people don't recognise it... and I think that that's pretty god damn sad, that they don't recognise their own country as a third world, third rate, third class slum

 Blaise Bailey Finnegan III: Yes, I do.
-I own a high-powered assault rifle, I own a 12-gauge double barrel shotgun, I own a shotgun, I own a regular hunting rifle, I own a 9mm, a 357, a 45 handgun, a 38 special, and, erm...
+I own a assault rifle, I own a 12-gauge double barrel shotgun, I own a regular shotgun, I own a regular hunting rifle, I own a 9mm, a 357, a 45 handgun, a 38 special, and, erm...
 I own an m-16 fully automatic ground assault rifle...

 Interviewer: Do you think things are gonna get better before get worse?

-Blaise Finnegan III: No way.
+Blaise Bailey Finnegan III: No way.
 Things are just gonna get worse and keep on getting worse.
-Like I said, America's a third world country as it is and... and we're just basically in a hopeless situation as it stands
+Like I said, America's a third world country as it is and... and we're just in a hopeless situation as it stands

 Interviewer: What do you think this gonna look like in the year 2003?